louparker/random-music-quiz/README.md

 ### Strategy

-The project aims to achieve a web app that provides value as a fun and interactive experience to all users, with a focus on ease of use, smooth functionality a unique look.
+The project aims to achieve a web app that provides value as a fun and interactive experience to all users, with a focus on ease of use, smooth functionality and a unique look.
 When considering the target audience, the following owner and user stories were compiled.

 ### Owner Stories

--   As the site owner, I want to provide a rich interactive experience to anyone that tries the game enough to make them want to play more.
+-   As the site owner, I want to provide a rich interactive experience to anyone that tries the game.
+Enough to make them want to play more.
 -   As the site owner, I want to demonstrate new skills within JS & offer evidence of current skill level in HTML and CSS.
 -   As the site owner, I want all elements of the game to function properly to provide full immersion.